TheDiscordian/onebot/README.md

 ## Configuring OneBot

-OneBot looks in the current directory for a config file name `onebot.toml` by default.
+OneBot looks in the current directory for a config file named `onebot.sample.toml` by default, copy it to `onebot.toml` with `cp onebot.sample.toml onebot.toml`.
 Open `onebot.toml` using your favourite text editor (if you're very new to shells, try `nano onebot.toml`).
 You should see the following at the top:

 ```toml
 [general]